TimothyRedPanda/component_library/README.md

+For Developers Readme see - developers readme folder.

 Red Panda Components -
 This is a component library being maintained by Timothy Bridge.
 Currently a student at School of Code.
 To install -